VIC.GOV.AU | Policy and Advisory Library

 • relevant school based welfare staff (where appropriate).

-All students in receipt of Program for Students with a DisabilityExternal Link funding and students living in out-of-home care should already have a Student Support Group established.
-The existing Student Support Group should be used for attendance issues.
+All students supported by disability inclusion funding and students living in out-of-home care might already have a Student Support Group established.
+The existing Student Support Group can be used for attendance concerns.

-The Attendance Student Support Group meetings should focus on:
+The attendance Student Support Group meetings can focus on:

 • ensuring the parent is aware of the absences and understands the educational implications for the student